Synthlight/Volcanoids-GMod/README.md

-disableAimSway | Default: false<br>Disables weapon sway when aiming. hideHelpIconNearCrosshair | Default: false<br>When true, completely hides the question mark that appears near the crosshair. oreAndIngotStackSizeMultiplier | Default: 1.0<br>Multiplier on ores & ingots, and alloys.
+disableAimSway | Default: false<br>Disables weapon sway when aiming. hideHelpIconNearCrosshair | Default: false<br>When true, completely hides the question mark that appears near the crosshair. oreAndIngotStackSizeMultiplier | Default: 1.0<br>Multiplier on ores & ingots, and alloys. changeTurretRecipes | Default: false<br>Changes the default turret recipes to use an equivalent number of Copper Gun Components instead of the guns themselves.

 # Requirements
 - Volcanoids obviously.